fpjspro/fingerprintjs.com/content/index/payment-fraud.md

     content: Any form of payment fraud can result in a chargeback for your website, which may result in lost revenue, stolen goods or services, and damage to your merchant reputation.
-No matter the cause, accurate user identification can help reduce this incredibly important indicator of fraudulent activity by authenticating or stopping at-risk purchases before they occur.
+No matter the cause, accurate user identification helps reduce this incredibly important indicator of fraudulent activity by authenticating or stopping at-risk purchases before they occur.
     image: /img/uploads/dashboard-tight.png